By Laura R. Vandiver, Senior Research Strategist

 Doing some research first will give you a baseline of information from which to track changes in your target group’s beliefs, values, buying habits, and communication trends over time.
 If you skip your research, you can’t position yourself to be the most effective marketer in a field of more agile competitors who keep an eye on emerging trends within your targeted audience.

 So, if I can leave you with one final thought, it would be this: investing in research is critical to the success of your business.
-Do your research FIRST and reap the rewards of basing your program on information vs conjecture.
+Do your research FIRST and reap the rewards of basing your program on information vs. speculation.